roman-dector/Social-Network/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was deployed to github pages: https://roman-dector.github.io/Social-Network/\
+You can test it using this credentials:\
+email: free@samuraijs.com\
+password: free

 ## Available Scripts